rnwolf/simple-web-gantt-viewer/README.md

 - **Custom validators**: Implement in form components
 - **Export formats**: Extend file operations
 - **Integration APIs**: Add external system connectivity

+## ❓ FAQ

+- Why can’t I see my project tasks after loading a file?
+  - The visible timeline window (Timeline Start/End) may not overlap your project’s task dates.
+The app now saves `timelineStart`/`timelineEnd` in the project metadata and restores them on load.
+If your file lacks these, the app will auto-derive a window from task dates.
+You can also manually adjust "Timeline Start" and "Timeline End" in the top bar to bring tasks into view.

 ## 📋 Browser Compatibility